 Connection between a central hub and all the available assets is a basis for predictive maintenance.
 The collected information can be used by technicians in order to analyze the condition of the equipment and make a decision if the maintenance is required.
 However, installing and setting up such a system is a rather complicated task.
 In case something is done wrong, the sensors will provide your team with the wrong data.
 As a result, the whole idea of predictive maintenance will be lost.
 So if you are not that experienced in the IoT sphere, we highly recommend you to find an expert.

 Predictive Maintenance Using Machine Learning

 Implementing predictive maintenance using big data is not easy.
 Actually, it is often hard to deal with large volumes of data, even if it has nothing to do with the maintenance.
 A human can simply make a mistake in the big data processing, miss something important and, therefore, make a wrong decision.
-Fortunately, this problem can be solved with the help of machine learning and AI.
+Fortunately, this problem can be solved with data science consulting.
 Follow these steps:

 1. Decide what pieces of equipment to look after

 Obviously, the best option is to keep an eye on every single piece of equipment.
 But in case your budget on predictive maintenance implementation is limited, focus only on the most crucial ones.
 These include assets without which the production is impossible, and those ones which have high repair cost.

 Again, a detailed and reliable database is a must.
 Ideally, it should answer the following questions: